bekeband/scadaMODBUS/README.md

 # scadaMODBUS This is the simple modbus backend program in nodejs.
-Once the get HTTP request the program asks the serial.
+Once the get HTTP request the program asks the serial port with the MODBUS protocol.
+Then the program result to the client the MODBUS getting integer value.